 9:00 am to 12:00 pm: Beyond Traditional Monitoring and Evaluation: Creating a Culture of Adaptive Learning within your Faith Based Organization

 Faith-based organizations often have strong programs but monitoring and evaluation efforts tend to be based on project or donor requirements instead of an organizational learning framework.
 In contrast, projects that incorporate Adaptive Management and Learning systems use several key strategies to rapidly improve their programming.
 These strategies include use of qualitative monitoring information, packaging selected quantitative information in creative ways, and periodically bringing together both program and M&E staff to review this information and formulate actions to improve performance.
 This session will help individuals and organizations strengthen their capacity in adaptive management and learning.
-Sponsored by USAID's MOMENTUM County and Global Leadership and facilitated by the Knowledge Management Team.
+Sponsored by USAID's MOMENTUM Country and Global Leadership and facilitated by the Knowledge Management Team.

 Cost: $79 or $39 for Student or LMIC resident